PurinPlay/LearnOOPWithPurin/README.md

 # My appologize!
-No comments or good explaination yet
+No comments or good explaination yet :(
+I explain all of this in discord to my friend, but I might write it later.